promptfoo/promptfoo/site/docs/configuration/expected-outputs/index.md

 ### is-valid-openai-function-call

 This ensures that any JSON LLM output adheres to the schema specified in the `functions` configuration of the provider.
+Learn more about the [OpenAI provider](/docs/providers/openai/#using-tools-and-functions).

+### is-valid-openai-tools-call

-Learn more about the [OpenAI provider](/docs/providers/openai/#Using-functions).
+This ensures that any JSON LLM output adheres to the schema specified in the `tools` configuration of the provider.
+Learn more about the [OpenAI provider](/docs/providers/openai/#using-tools-and-functions).

 ### Model-graded evals